-That’s why when any bit of insight comes our way that’s supposed to make navigating life a bit easier, the intel can feel like a straight-up gift.
-Sometimes that comes in the form of advice from your BFF or celeb tips for multitasking, but other times, it’s more woo-woo in nature.
+That’s why, when any bit of insight comes our way that’s supposed to make navigating life a little easier, the intel can feel like a straight-up gift.
+Sometimes that comes in the form of advice from your BFF or celeb tips for multitasking, but other times, it’s more spiritual or metaphysical in nature.
+(See: How many times have you checked The Pattern today?)
 And all you need in order to reap the benefits is the ability to understand what’s already right under your nose.
 Say hello to palm reading.

 While the roots of the practice can’t be traced to a specific period of time, research shows it has been used to shed light on a person’s unique story for quite a bit.
 (And really, it’s just plain-old fascinating, which is generally reason enough to learn more about it, right?)

 Bonus: It turns out you don’t have to be a palmistry expert to learn a few of the basics that come along with palm reading, according to Helene Saucedo, an Atlanta-based palm reader who runs Handful of Stars palm readings out of a seriously cool renovated vintage camper.

 So, light a candle and get comfortable.
 Below, Saucedo shares her secrets about what you need to know to start analyzing your own hand from the comfort of your own home (or camper).

 The most basic way to understand palm reading is through four main lines that every hand has.
 While a number of lines likely traverse your palms, it’s the following four that pro readers pay attention to the most:

 - Heart line: Located at the top of the hand; indicates your emotional state

 - Head line: Located below heart line, at the center of your hand; indicates mentality

 - Life line: Located under heart line, goes around your thumb indicates vitality

 - Line of stability (also known as your Fate line): Comes up through the center of the hand, starting at the bottom of your palm and running toward your middle finger; indicates how you feel about the life you create